manoelgadi/pythonpackagesample/README.md

--> Create an account for https://pypi.org/, confirm your email! and upload the package.
+## Create an account for https://pypi.org/, confirm your email before proceeding and upload the package to https://pypi.org/ using twine.

 twine upload -r pypi dist/

--> Now you and anyone can install your package by using:
+## Now you and anyone can install your package by using:

 pip install fairdetect_X

-Please let me know if you have any issue following this steps.
-Welcome, you are now a Python packge creator ;-)
+Please let me know if you have any issue you drop me an email: mfalonso@faculty.ie.edu

 Best,
 Prof. Manoel Gadi